 I have lots of experiences eating brats, usually while tailgating.
 This was a unique presentation.

 Desserts.
-One minor service flaw is that my fruit was served wrapped in plastic.
+One minor service flaw is that my fruit served in plastic.

 Soon we were on the ground in Frankfurt.
-I was very pleased with my first long haul experience with Thai.
+Very pleased with my first long haul experience with Thai.
 Suites with doors are always a treat, and even though the configuration is a little old, it was a great way to spend 12 hours in the sky.
 The in flight crew was lovely, and I’d gladly fly with Thai again.